Why monotonic?

 Full retrieval pipeline

-The graph signal is one of four retrieval signals that run in parallel:- Semantic search: HNSW cosine similarity on memory embeddings
+The graph signal is one of four retrieval signals that run in parallel:- Semantic search: Searching for similar context embeddings

 - Keyword search: full-text matching with relevance scoring

-- Graph traversal: 3-seed traversal through the ERE graph
+- Graph traversal: Traversal through the knowledge graph for mulit-hop reasoning

 - Temporal search: activated when a query contains time references, ranks memories by proximity to the extracted date window